 These powders contain fungal spores from moldy hay or bird droppings.

-When you inhale the powder for the first time, you will not notice any problems, but after repeated or intense exposure to dust some people may develop symptoms.
-The tiny air sacs in the lungs become inflamed, their walls fill with white blood cells and sometimes the sacs fill with fluid.
+When you inhale the powder for the first time, you will not notice any problems, but some people may develop symptoms after repeated or intense exposure to dust.
+The tiny air sacs in the lungs become inflamed, their walls fill with white blood cells, and sometimes the sacs fill with fluid.

 How severe is hypersensitivity pneumonitis?

-The lung scarring or pulmonary fibrosis , may occur in the later stages of the disease.
-This damage is permanent and can occur even after the symptoms have disappeared.
+The lung scarring or pulmonary fibrosis may occur in the later stages of the disease.
+This damage is permanent and can happen even after the symptoms have disappeared.

 What causes hypersensitivity pneumonitis?

-The disease is caused by a natural material that is inhaled producing a dust allergy which develops over a period of several months to a number of years.
+The disease is caused by a natural material inhaled, producing a dust allergy that develops over several months to several years.